micene09/scarlett/docs/guide/functional.md

 // data type inferred as string or undefined
 ```

-Any provided option on `createRestClient` will be considered the default for every subsequent requests for any method behind `useRestClient`, for more details about the options object, visit the [Rest Client Options](/api/rest-client-options) section.
+Any provided option on `createRestClient` will be considered the default for every subsequent requests for any method behind `useRestClient`, for more details about the options object, visit the [Request Options](/api/request-options) section.

 You can also override an options object as last parameter to the request method: